WHY IS MY AIR CONDITIONER LEAKING Water? 3 COMMON AC PROBLEMS

 Your condensate line (or drain line) is the piece of your air conditioner that carries your excess water outside.
 When the line becomes clogged or damaged, the water will overflow back into your home instead of being deposited outdoors.

-Because your drain line connects your indoor unit to the outdoors, the line is relatively small to keep any unwanted critters from entering your home.
-This makes the drain line easy to clog with sediment, debris, algae, and mold buildup.
+Since your drain line connects your indoor unit to the outdoors, the line is relatively small to keep any unwanted critters from entering your home.
+The line’s small size makes it easy for sediment, debris, algae, and mold buildup to clog it.
 Without proper maintenance and care, your drain line may become clogged regularly.

 Signs of a Clogged Drain Line

-If you notice a full drain pan, a water leak, or excess water surrounding your AC unit, it is a sign of a potential drain line issue.
-When your drain line is clogged, your unit may also stop functioning or begin producing warm and humid air.
+If you notice a full drain pan, a water leak, or excess water surrounding your AC unit, you might have a drain line issue.
+When your drain line is clogged, it could also activate a float switch in your unit.
+This switch will shut down your air conditioner or cause it to produce warm and humid air.
 You may also notice a moldy smell as the water begins to seep into your walls or flooring.

-When this type of leak occurs, you must first shut if your system if it did not automatically turn off.
-Clean up any excess water in your home, and call a plumber if you suspect any water damage has occurred.
+When a clogged drain line leak occurs, you need to immediately shut off your system if it didn’t automatically do so.
+Next, you should clean up any excess water in your home and call a plumber if you suspect any water damage has occurred.
 To get your unit functioning properly, you need to remove the blockage in your drain line and clean the system of any mold.
-For help safely and effectively clearing the clogged drain line, call a local air conditioning technician.
+Since clearing a clogged drain line can be difficult, contact a local air conditioning technician to do it for you.

 Problem 2: Damaged Drain Pan

 Before being carried outdoors through your drain line, condensation gathers in your drain pan.
 If there is a leak, hole, rust, bend, or damage in your drain pan, it may not effectively catch the excess water and guide it to your drain line.
-Instead, the water will drain and leak indoors.
+Instead of catching and removing the water, a damaged drain pan will allow the water to leak indoors.

 Your drain pan should be visible for you to see at the base of your unit.
-If you notice any visual abnormalities, it is likely damaged.
-Your drain pan will likely appear overflowing; however, in cases of severe damage and wide gaps, you will notice that your drain pan is completely empty despite the excess water your system is producing.
+If you notice any visual abnormalities, the pan is likely damaged.
+One major sign of a damaged drain pan is if it’s overflowing.
+However, you’ll also want to look out for a completely empty drain pan.
+In cases of severe damage and wide gaps, a drain pan won’t have any water in it despite the excess water your system is producing.

 Solution: Drain Pan Replacement or Repair

 If the drain pan is only moderately damaged, an expert may be able to repair it.
-However, this issue often requires—at the very least—a drain pan replacement.
-Rust and old age are common sources of drain pan problems.
+However, this issue often requires—at the very least—a drain pan replacement since rust and old age are common sources of drain pan problems that can’t be fixed.
 If your unit is old, rusted, and experiencing multiple issues, you may opt to replace your AC system entirely.
 An expert can walk you through your options and help you arrive at the best solution for you.

 Problem 3: Frozen Evaporator Coil or Equipment

 Have you ever noticed ice forming on your air conditioning unit?
-When your AC system cannot effectively release the cooling properties it is producing, your evaporator coils or other components of your unit begin to build up ice.
-Eventually, your unit will turn off, catch a break, or start to shut down—this ice will melt and release water into your home.
+When your AC system can’t effectively release the cooling properties it’s producing, your evaporator coils or other components of your unit begin to build up ice.
+Eventually, your unit will turn off, catch a break, or start to shut down.
+Once the unit stops working, the ice around your evaporator coils and equipment will melt and release water into your home.

 There are three primary causes of frozen evaporator coils:

-- Dirty Air Filter: When the air cannot pass through a dirty air filter, your unit will start working harder to produce cool air.
+- Dirty Air Filter: When an AC unit's air filter is dirty, air will struggle to pass through it, causing your unit to start working harder to produce cool air.
 As this cold air lingers around your system, it will begin to freeze the condensation around the evaporator coils.

 - Refrigerant Levels: The refrigerant in your unit creates the pressure your system needs to stay moving and functioning.
 When this pressure drops because of low refrigerant levels, your internal unit temperature drops accordingly.
-This will cause your unit to freeze.
+This drop in temperature will cause your unit to freeze.

 Signs of an Evaporator Coil, Air Filter, or Refrigerant Issue